 These papers stand up well to rain and moisture.
 They are great for taking notes in wet weather and for use where your notes might be subject to contact with sweat, moisture or water.
 We placed a sheet of each of these papers underwater for one week, writing on them daily with a waterproof ink pen.
 They retained their integrity, accepting and retaining the ink.
 We continued the test for one month, writing on each paper at the end of each week.
 At the end of one month, all of the papers were still in good condition and continued to accept and retain ink.

-or for light-duty underwater use we suggest pencil on Rite-in-the-Rain copier paper.
+or a DuraRite waterproof notebook (about 1/2 way down the page).
+For light-duty underwater use we suggest pencil on Rite-in-the-Rain copier paper.
 Always test before use in a critical project.

-These products are intended for short-term outdoor use.
-With prolonged exposure to water the papers can become soft, difficult to write on and lose their strength.
+These products are intended for short-term outdoor use - they are thin pieces of plastic.
 If you need long-term exposure to water a metal sign or a rigid plastic plaque is needed.

 Avoid smearing and excess ink: